nmfisher/sweep/sweep_server/README.md

 type FindPetsByStatusStatusCode400Response = { content:string; }
 type FindPetsByStatusResult = FindPetsByStatusDefaultStatusCode of FindPetsByStatusDefaultStatusCodeResponse | FindPetsByStatusStatusCode400 of FindPetsByStatusStatusCode400Response`

+## Note on response codes for URL parameter binding

+Giraffe binds URL parameters by requiring compile-time format strings for routes  (e.g. "/foo/%s/%d) or known types (e.g. FooUrlParameters).

+With either approach, Giraffe will emit a 400 error response if parameter binding fails (e.g. if a string is provided where an int was expected).

+Currently, I am not aware of any way to customize this response, meaning if your OpenAPI schema specifies a different response code for an incorrectly formatted URL parameter, this will basically be ignored.

+To ensure your OpenAPI schema and implementation are consistent, I suggest ensuring that your schema only specifies return code 400 for incorrectly formatted URL parameters.

+If you have any suggestions for customizing this, please file an issue.

 ## Service Implementations

 Stubbed service implementations of those interfaces have been generated as follows: